 Observer's Report Form

-towards the end of their last night.
-The information provided in these forms is
+at the end of their last night.
+The information provided in these forms

-You are encouraged to bring your own writable DVDs, as AAO-supplied
+You are encouraged to bring your own data tapes, as AAO tapes will be charged

 Observers must also pay for their overseas telephone calls.
 Please settle

-debts with Rhonda Martin in the AAT Reception before your departure; the
+debts with Rhonda Martin in the AAT Reception; the AAO accepts VISA, MASTERCARD

-In general, no one scheduled program can be over-ridden for more than 3
+No one scheduled program can be over-ridden for more than 3 hours without

 Safety at the AAT

-- Dome Safety: The following is excerpt is taken from the AAT Safety Guidelines which every observer
+The following is excerpted from the Safety Guidelines which every observer

-will find on their desk when they arrive at the AAT.
-Observers
+will find on their desk when the arrive at the AAT.
+Observers must

 follow these guidelines at all times.